hydrian/mkiso_secure/README.md

 # mkiso_secure
 Makes a verified ISO image of an optical disk

-This is a optical drive ISO ripping script that prioritizes accuracy over performance.
+This is an optical drive ISO ripping script that prioritizes accuracy over performance.
+This means, the optical drive is run at its slowest possible read speed to minimize read errors.
+This is important for discs that have visual imperfection on the media. mkiso_secure.sh also reads the media three times.
+This is to get a reliable checksum to compare against after the ISO file is ripped.

+The script also does common detections for types of media format type that ISOs are not suited like multi-session discs.

 ## Installation